nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
 5. Should have <1 second startup and processing times.
-6. Should be easy to learn and use
+6. Should be easy to learn and use.
-7. Should be available without Internet connection
+7. Should be available without Internet connection.
-8. Should be scalable and maintainable
+8. Should be scalable and maintainable.

 ## Appendix D : Glossary